Check City logo

 Check City Review

 Check City is a multi-state emergency lending provider operating physical storefronts in Nevada and Utah, with online lending available in 13 additional states.
-The company positions itself as a quick-funding alternative for consumers needing immediate cash, with their Craig Road and Jones Nevada location open Monday-Friday 8am-9pm and Saturday-Sunday with extended hours.
+The company positions itself as a quick-funding alternative for consumers researching short-term cash access, with their Craig Road and Jones Nevada location open Monday-Friday 8am-9pm and Saturday-Sunday with extended hours.
 Their business model centers on short-term and installment lending products designed for working consumers between paychecks or facing unexpected expenses.

 Check City offers payday loans (due on next payday), personal loans (multi-month repayment), installment loans (flexible monthly payments), and title loans (collateral-based), plus ancillary services like check cashing, tax preparation, money transfers, and Netspend prepaid cards.
 The company claims 57,000+ five-star reviews and emphasizes convenience through both in-store and online application options, with stated approval flexibility based on applicant qualifications and state law.
 Check City explicitly states it is a state-licensed lender and references a responsible lending statement, though specific APR rates and fee structures are not disclosed on this location page.